erykwb/sssm/README.md

 from the ```sssm.py``` directory.

-See REQUIREMENTS.md for task specification.
+See original document for task specification.